top of page

 We know you don't want to listen to a chipper run longer than necessary, and neither to we.
 Our team will stack branches and debris, then only turn on the chipper when they can feed it efficiently and safely.

-If requested - and your tree is large enough - we can leave firewood.
+If requested and if your tree is large enough, we can leave firewood for you.
 Other debris is chipped into the back of our truck.
-The resulting "arborist chips (mulch), are excellent material to spread under your trees and in garden beds.
-As it breaks down, nutrients go back into the soil.
-Chips also help retain moisture, regulate soil temperature and suppress weeds.
+The resulting "arborist chips" (mulch) are excellent for spreading under your trees and in garden beds.
+As they break down, they return nutrients to the soil, help retain moisture, regulate soil temperature, and suppress weeds.
 Read more about how to properly mulch a tree.